nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 3. We allow synchronous/blocking sources to keep existing and run them in the current thread-per-source execution model as a fallback (G6).
 Both synchronous and asynchronous sources expose the same interface to the `QueryEngine`, so it does not deal with the different execution models.
 4. Sources receive buffers by utilizing non-blocking calls (prevent blocking I/O threads) from a separate I/O buffer pool (prevent deadlocks) (G2).
+5. We implement a simple policy for fairness of distribution of buffers among sources under contention.
 5. We allow the user to configure timeouts on a per-source basis.
 When the timeout expires, a pending asynchronous operation is cancelled to prevent high tail latencies.

 ## Async I/O Library
 The primary library for implementing async I/O in C++ is [`boost::asio`](https://www.boost.org/doc/libs/1_86_0/doc/html/boost_asio.html), which is battle-tested and used in numerous applications that require efficient I/O handling.